This topic describes how to create a user-created Oracle data source.

 Character encoding

 Quick BI supports the following character encodings.
-Select one as needed.
+Select the one that matches your database.

 UTF-8